Alexs1004/iam-poc/README.md

 - `docker-compose.yml` now includes:
   - `flask-app`: a dedicated Gunicorn worker listening on port 8000.
   - `reverse-proxy`: Nginx terminating TLS, redirecting HTTP→HTTPS, and forwarding `Host`/`X-Forwarded-*` headers to the Flask app.
-- `proxy/nginx.conf` adds HSTS, X-Content-Type-Options, X-Frame-Options, Referrer-Policy, Content-Security-Policy, and X-XSS-Protection headers.
+- `proxy/nginx.conf` adds HSTS, X-Content-Type-Options, X-Frame-Options, Referrer-Policy, Content-Security-Policy, and X-XSS-Protection headers (services bound to localhost only).
 - Flask trusts the forwarded headers through `ProxyFix`, so `url_for` and redirects generate HTTPS links while session cookies stay secure.
 3. Prints a clean sequence you can replay during a 2–3 minute demo.